As a teacher, what do I have to do?

 What happens then depends on your students and on how much time you have.
 If you have an interested nucleus of students you could suggest that they each take one question to work on over the summer, and agree to reconvene in early February, before school gets busy.
 From early Feb it is good if you can offer them use of a lab and access to equipment on, at least, a weekly basis.
 Supervision, for safety reasons, would be necessary, but you could be doing something else while they got on with it!
 It will be helpful for the team if you give them constructive criticism.

 It generally falls to the teacher to enter the team and organise payment of the fee.
-We would normally expect a teacher to accompany the team to the competition.
+We would normally expect a teacher to accompany the team to the competition and act as a juror on the day.
+You will not eval.
 If possible we would appreciate a teacher who can act as a jury member on the day.

 What if I don’t know the answers?

 The questions have been carefully chosen so that you can’t find the answers out of known resources.
 For most of the problems no-one knows answers!
-A good solution involves application of physics theory and lots of practical experimentation to get reliable data.
+A good solution involves lots of practical experimentation to get reliable data to illustrate (or not) relevant physics theory.
+It’s important to remember that experiments don’t always work first time and may need refining.

 What if a team gets outside help?

 That is all part of being resourceful.
-In a Physics Fight the team must present a solution to the problem and then defend it.
-If they don’t understand the solution they have just presented, or if they didn’t do the experimental work themselves, this is painfully obvious to the judges and the team will do badly.
+Getting outside help – from books, the internet, advice from experts, loan of equipment and facilities – is all part of getting a solution and it is encouraged!
+However in a Physics Match the team must present a solution to the problem and then defend it on their own.
+If they don’t understand the solution they have just presented, or if they didn’t do the experimental work themselves, this is painfully obvious to the judges and the team will score poorly.
 It is up to the team to make sure that they completely understand and can defend everything they present.
-Getting outside help – from books, the internet, advice from experts, loan of equipment and facilities – its all part of getting a solution and it is all permitted.

 What if my team faces a top team in the first round?